Dr. Szerlip has joined forces with Austin Orthopedic Institute

 Benjamin W. Szerlip, a fellowship-trained shoulder and sports medicine surgeon, provides comprehensive care for meniscus injuries using both conservative and advanced surgical techniques.
 From diagnosis to recovery, you’ll receive a personalized treatment plan designed to help you regain mobility and return to your daily activities with confidence.

-Schedule your consultation with Dr. Szerlip in Austin, Texas, today and take the first step toward lasting relief and improved knee function.
+Schedule your consultation with Dr. Szerlip in Austin or Georgetown, Texas, today and take the first step toward lasting relief and improved knee function.

 Dr. Szerlip has joined forces with Austin Orthopedic Institute